M.G.R. and Amma Memorial: Entrance

 The facade of the memorial complex was a tall entry arch with a concrete replica of the Two Leaves, the electoral symbol of the All India Anna Dravida Munnetra Kazhagam, founded by the former chief minister of Tamil Nadu M. G. Ramachandran.
 The facade was also given a Grecian touch with the erection of a 12-foot-high bronze sculpture of Pegasus, the winged horse of Greek mythology.
-The 3.75-tonne sculpture, by architect R. Ravindran, a sthapathi from Mamallapuram, is set on a 4.5-meter-high pedestal.
+The 3.75-tonne sculpture, by architect R. Ravindran, is set on a 4.5-meter-high pedestal.

 Two 15.9-metre-high columns serving as the entrance were built with reinforced concrete.
 The elevated structure of the two leaves is supported by a 6-metre-high beam serving as the stem.
 The leaf structure, with a span of 10.2 metres for each leaf, is a metre higher than the towering columns.
 The leaves have a slight resemblance to a honeycomb and are visible from both the front and the rear.